 As an RPG publisher and speculative fiction writer, world building is an essential part of what I do.
-Whether it is creating an entire new campaign setting or launching a fantasy novel, a functional, believable world is necessary to insure that your audience is willing to suspend belief long enough to appreciate your efforts.
+Whether it is creating an entirely new campaign setting or launching a fantasy novel, a functional, believable world is necessary to ensure that your audience is willing to suspend belief long enough to appreciate your efforts.

 If you have specific questions or want personalized advice on your setting, you can go to the Discussions tab and start a new topic.
 By using the Discussion tab, other students who may have similar questions can benefit from the answers.
 If you have specific questions that you would prefer to discuss privately, you can use the Tasks associated with a specific lesson to post your questions.
 I can then contact you directly to discuss your question.